 Does this sound simple or overwhelming?
 If that is simple for you, great!
 You’re off to the races for designing your own space.
 If this is overwhelming, I can help you with that!

 I help busy homeowners, just like you, to style their house to make it a stunning retreat, where they can live and enjoy their home.
 I help homeowners, make money beyond their wildest expectations from the sale of their house by guiding them when they’re getting their house ready to sell.

 Check out my Online e-design + color consult packages here

 Hi!
 I’m Debi Collinson.
-I’m a decorator, stylist, color expert, stager and real estate investor.
+I’m a interior design consultant, a color consultant and real estate investor.

 My design advise to the world is … styling your home is the BIG secret in having an Instagram worthy home as opposed to a ho hum look.

 My superpower is about styling to make your home stunning all while adding value to your home at the same time!

 It all started back in 2006, where I nervously staged my very first home.
 The sellers liked their newly styled home so much that they turned down an offer for full asking price and stayed.
 I went back to design school and the rest is history.
 I’ve been working my “magic” with hundreds of clients to create a stunning retreat whether they’re styling to stay or staging to sell!
 In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
 I’m currently looking for my 10th “fixer upper.”
 Sign up to receive my e-mails on how to make your home your stunning retreat, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!